Areksbi/front-end-best-practices/README.md

 # Front End - Best practices
-Some best practices or choices I found in my experience.<br>
+Some best practices I have found for Front End projects in Consulting..<br>
 *Always available for advices 😊*

 ## Index